scala/scala3/docs/_spec/04-basic-definitions.md

 The `final` modifier must be present and no type annotation may be given.
 References to the constant value `x` are themselves treated as constant expressions; in the generated code they are replaced by the definition's right-hand side `e`.

-Value definitions can alternatively have a [pattern](08-pattern-matching.html#patterns) as left-hand side.
+Concrete value definitions can alternatively have a [pattern](08-pattern-matching.html#patterns) as left-hand side.
 If ´p´ is some pattern other than a simple name or a name followed by a colon and a type, then the value definition `val ´p´ = ´e´` is expanded as follows:

 1. If the pattern ´p´ has bound variables ´x_1, ..., x_n´, where ´n > 1´: